A Modern Theory of Cross-Validation through the Lens of Stability: Stability of Estimators

 Our main additional condition for the second-order stability of SGD estimates is the smoothness of Hessian of $\varphi(\cdot;x)$. \begin{assumption} The Hessian matrix of $\varphi(\cdot;x)$, denoted $\ddot\varphi(\cdot;x)$, is $C_2$-Lipschitz for a constant $C_2$ and all $x$:

-for all $f\,,f'\in \mathcal F$ and $\|\cdot\|_{\rm op}$ denotes the operator norm. \end{assumption} It may be possible to avoid such a smooth Hessian condition using a similar co-coerciveness argument as in the proof of \Cref{pro:6.1-contractive-sgd}.
-Here we simply work under \Cref{asm:6.2-smooth-hessian} for simplicity and transparency of the proof.
+for all $f\,,f'\in \mathcal F$ and $\|\cdot\|_{\rm op}$ denotes the operator norm. \end{assumption} It may be possible to avoid such a smooth-Hessian condition using a similar co-coerciveness argument as in the proof of \Cref{pro:6.1-contractive-sgd}.
+Here we work under \Cref{asm:6.2-smooth-hessian} for simplicity and transparency.

 \begin{example} Ridge logistic regression: $x=(y,z)\in \mathbb B(r_x)$, and $ f\in \mathbb B(r_f)$.